What is a Pen Portrait?

 A Pen Portrait helps facilitators to gain an insight into the people involved in the strategy creation process.

-Everybody has their own belief system that will influence how they look at things and, from a strategy development perspective, this will have significant influence how they will view the current and future state of the organisation.
-Consequently, we believe that before working with a strategy group, it is important that our facilitator has information about the people involved so that he/she has some understanding of their background, their beliefs and how they are likely to react to the strategy creation process.
+Everyone has their own belief system which will influence how they see the world.
+From a strategy development perspective, this will influence how they view the current and future state of the organisation.
+Consequently, before working with a strategy group, it is important that our facilitator has information about who is involved.
+This will include their background, their beliefs and how they are likely to react to the strategy creation process.

-A simple, but effective, method that we use to gather information about the people in the strategy group is to have someone in the organisation who knows them well create what is called a ‘Pen Portrait’.
-As its name suggests, this is a written ‘portrait’ of the person that describes them honestly and in as much detail as possible.
-We always use them before starting to work with the people in our client’s organisation and find them to be an invaluable aid when working with people both in individual interviews and strategic workshops.
+A pen portrait is a simple, but effective, method that we use to gather information about the people in the strategy group.
+It is written by someone in the organisation who knows the people involved well.
+As its name suggests, a pen portrait is a written document that describes each person honestly and in as much detail as possible.
+We always use them before starting to work with the people in our client’s organisation.
+They are invaluable aid when working with people both in individual interviews and strategic workshops.

-The pen portraits should be written by the client, who will normally be the senior member of the strategy team.
-The client’s pen portrait will normally be written by another senior member of the team.
+The pen portraits should be written by the client, who will normally be a senior member of the strategy team.
+The client’s pen portrait will normally be written by another senior member of their team.
 If the organisation has an impartial member of the executive team, such as a non-executive director, then that person may be a good source of information about the participants.

-I find that having this information about people in the strategy group to be invaluable, especially in strategic interviews, as it not only allows me to prepare better for the interview but also enables me to understand the context of the statements that the interviewee makes and to use the appropriate strategic questioning techniques to elicit the information that is important to the strategy creation process.
+We find having this information about people in the strategy group to be invaluable, especially in strategic interviews.
+It allows us to prepare better for the interview but also enables us to understand the context of the statements that they make.
+It also enables us to use the appropriate strategic questioning techniques to elicit the information that is important to the strategy creation process.

 To help understand how this works, we have created some examples of Pen Portraits and their use.